Aerospace Plating Services

 Tin plating is used extensively to protect both ferrous and nonferrous surfaces.
 Tin is also widely used in the electronics industry because of its ability to protect the base metal from oxidation and corrosion.
 Depending on the base material, tin is used as a metal plating to maintain or impart solderability.
 Valence also offers tin lead plating.

 Valence performs all of these services to the highest degree of care, with approvals for most prime, aerospace, and military specifications.
+Our products and services significantly enhance safety, long-term use, and consistency in the aerospace industry.
 View our specs here.

 Plating Tank Sizes